ozgecanmuyanli/OpenGL-PlayGround/README.md

 ![blending](Outputs/blending.PNG)

 - **Interface**
-  Interfaces resembling game screens are drawn.
+  Interfaces resembling game screens are drawn using orthographic projection.
 No external GUI application is used.

 Names          | Screen Images
 :-------------:|:--------------------------------------------------: